ariframadhani/laravel-search/README.md

 ## Description

 Search class app without installing vendors and providers.
-This search app will integerated with your Eloquent Models.
+This search app will integerated to your Eloquent Models.
 Please check the usage section for more details.

 ## Version : 2.0